 Or, if you were turning 10, 11, or 12, what could we get you for your birthday?

 TELL ME IN THE COMMENTS.

 ps – Got copy envy?

 Copy envy hurts so bad!
 And yours can make other people feel that way, if you want.
-If you want help making your website, blog, emails, and even sales pages more fun to read, and more envy-inspiring, that’s what I do when I’m not blogging.
-Check out my “hire me” page, and give a shout.
+If you want help making your website, blog, emails, and even sales pages more fun to read, and more envy-inspiring, that’s what I help you do when I’m not blogging.
+Or even while I am!
+Check out my “work with me” page to see what’s on offer.